 With SPOT 6 and SPOT 7, Airbus ensured mission continuity of its SPOT series – which has collected more than 30 million Earth scenes since 1986.
 The “twin” SPOT 6 and SPOT 7 satellites incorporated technological improvements and advanced system performance, increasing reactivity and acquisition capacity, as well as simplifying data access.
 SPOT 6 and SPOT 7 operate in the same orbit with the very-high-resolution Pléiades 1A and Pléiades 1B spacecraft as a four-satellite constellation, providing an optimum combination of detail and broad coverage.

-Airbus’ Earth observation satellite expertise for Europe makes the company a preferred supplier for an increasing number of export customers.
+Airbus’ Earth observation satellite expertise for Europe makes the company a preferred supplier for an increasing number of international customers.

 An example is the Vietnamese VNREDSat-1 programme, awarded in 2010, for Airbus’ development of a system comprising an optical satellite capable of capturing images with a resolution of 2.5 metres and the associated ground control, image receiving and processing stations.
 The objective was to create a space system enabling Vietnam to better monitor and study the effects of climate change, predict and take measures to prevent natural disasters, and to optimise the management of its natural resources.
-Based on the AstroBus-XS platform designed and developed by Airbus in partnership with the French CNES space agency, the 150-kg. satellite was placed a Sun-synchronous orbit in May 2013 by a Vega launcher from French Guiana.
+[BJ1] Designed and developed by Airbus in partnership with the French CNES space agency, the 150-kg. satellite was placed a Sun-synchronous orbit in May 2013 by a Vega launcher from French Guiana.

 KazEOSat -1 and KazEOSat-2 are the first Earth observation satellites for Kazakhstan.
 Built by Airbus, KazEOSat-1 was launched into Sun-synchronous orbit in April 2014 from French Guiana on a Vega launch vehicle for operation by Kazakhstan Gharysh Sapary – a division of Kazcosmos.
 Based on Airbus’ AstroBus-L platform, the 830-kg. high-resolution KazEOSat-1 provides a complete range of civil applications in Kazakhstan, such as monitoring natural and agricultural resources, the gathering of mapping data and providing support for rescue operations in the event of natural disasters.
 As a follow-on, the medium-resolution KazEOSat-2 was built by SSTL (the British subsidiary of Airbus) and orbited as a 177-kg. payload in June 2014 on a Dnepr launcher from Dombrowski in Russia.